SobhikaMahajan/ROUTE-SHORTEST-PATH/README.md

 # ROUTE SHORTEST PATH

 This project helps you to route the shortest distance between two places.
-The project works with both typing and voive recognition.
+The project works with both typing and voice recognition.
 You can even upload your own csv file for easy access.

 ## How to run
 1. Clone the project in your machine.